litespeedtech/lscache_wp/litespeed-cache/readme.txt

 Any WP plugin that populates front end content that can be publicly cached should work with LSCache.

-However if the plugin needs to update some data and the cache does not automatically purge the cached page, you may be required to write an integration script to remedy this.
-In addition to this section, there is a template file and a few examples of plugins that required integration scripts if additional resources are needed.
+However if the plugin needs to update some data and the cache does not automatically purge the cached page, you may be required to write an integration script to remedy this or call LSCWP APIs.

-= Version 1.0.10+ =

-If your plugin needs to set the current page as non cacheable, the simplest way to instruct the cache plugin to not cache the page is `define('LSCACHE_NO_CACHE', true);`

-This must be defined prior to the shutdown hook to ensure that it is recognized.

 = How It Works =

 LSCache works by tagging each cacheable page.
 In its most basic form, each page is tagged with its Post ID, then sent to the server to be cached.
 When someone makes a change to the page, that request will notify the server to purge the cached items associated with that page's post id.

-This integration framework enables any plugin developer to customize the notifications sent to the server.
-It is possible to tag the page with identifiers as the page is stored in the cache.
-Later, if needed, the tag system provides a simple way to purge the cache of a certain subset of pages.
 Multiple tags can be set on a single page, and a single tag may be used on multiple pages.
 This many to many mapping provides a flexible system enabling you to group pages in many ways.

 For example, a page may be tagged with `MTPP_F.1 (forum), MTPP_G.4 (group), MTPP_S.georgia (state)` because the page is in forum 1, group 4, and related to the state of Georgia.
 Then another page is tagged `MTPP_F.1, MTPP_G.2, MTPP_S.iowa`.
 If a change is made where all pages tagged `MTPP_F.1` need to be purged, the tag system makes it easy to purge the specific pages.